 step-by-step, in pictures

 The process is almost too easy.
 First, measure some sugar into a bowl - I started with 1/8 cup just to see how many cubes this would give me (answer: not many).
 Then add the flavoring of your choice, and maybe a little water (more on that below).

 Actually, the process may be too easy. <cue eerie violins>

 "But wait!" you cry.
 "What are the proportions I should use?
 How much water should I add to how much sugar?
 Why am I talking in italics?"

 Why can't these people agree?
-Don't they realize the angst they're causing in the DIY world?
+Don't they realize the angst they're causing in the DIY community?

 Here's how I figured it: